udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 <a id="are-we-forgetting-to-read"></a>

 ![](images/socialmedia2.jpg)

 # Are we forgetting to read?

 My point was that you obtain pieces of information from social media, many of which you don't remember well.
-But I wonder; does this affect our desire to learn from larger sources of information?
+But I wonder, does this affect our desire to learn from larger sources of information?
 Among students, there is a growing trend of watching videos instead of reading books to learn something.
 Could that be because videos contain more sensory information than books to engage a consumer?
 But that wouldn't explain why people prefer shorter videos over longer ones.
 Is that because people want quick resolutions to their problems?
 Or is it because peoples' brains aren't able to patiently wait for the information in the longer video because their brains have been rewired to crave short bits of satisfying content?
 Could that be the reason why we students watch videos at 2x speed, even though we sometimes understand *nothing*?

 Let me tell you something that's obvious to book readers that isn't obvious to others - information in books is well connected.
 When it comes to academic textbooks, most of them are self-contained and also contain additional information that helps the reader understand the topic better.
 A Python tutorial on Decorators might teach you about what decorators are and how to use them, but an introductory Python book will also explain the concept, tell you how it works under the hood and what is considered good practice.